TeenahApp/mobile/readme.md

 4. Hiding the keyboard in first/second hand shake issue.
 5. After logining in for the first time it does not show uploading image.
 6. Exception when closing the application.
-8. Design a better design for images for medias.
 9. Logless.
 10. Fullname is null whenever started.
 13. When showing the contacts, no search bar appears in the first time update.